 The music, dancers and colourful costumes are the highlights of the show and had the kids glued to their seats.
 The lead actors are charismatic and skilled and some cool digital effects are used in the set.The lead actors are charismatic and skilled and some cool digital effects are used in the set.

 Some of the dialogue is not in English, but although we missed a few jokes even the kids got the gist of the simple storyline: homes and livelihoods destroyed by fire and floods, all too close to home at the moment.

 History of KL serves more as a frame for the story of the three friends, but older kids could benefit from doing a recap of the early history of the city.
 I imagine the production would work well for school groups and home schoolers.
-At just under an hour, it’s a perfect length for even the little ones to sit still, although the old-fashioned moving theatre seats seemed to be almost as entertaining for some.
+At just under an hour, Mud our story of Kuala Lumpur is a perfect length for even the little ones to sit still, although the old-fashioned moving theatre seats seemed to be almost as entertaining for some.